Payday Loan Interest Rates

 What other fees and charges come with payday loans?

-How you can compare payday loans
+How to compare payday loans

 - What is the loan turnaround time?